Couto/6to5-runners-example/README.md

  * `npm run gulp` - Runs gulp
  * `npm run babel` - Runs babel cli

-All generated files end up in the `build` directory on a folder of it's own.
+All generated files end up in the `build` directory on a folder of its own.